jniechcial/engineering-manager/_posts/2019-06-08-five-tips-on-running-better-one-on-ones.md

 comments: true
 description: One on one meetings (1:1s) are the most important meeting you can have with your direct reports.
 Here are 5 tactical tips that you can apply to make your 1:1s better.
 image: "/_imgs/one-on-ones-splash.jpg"
+related: [
+  [ "2020-02-01/top-books-for-engineering-managers", "Top 10 books for every software engineering manager", "In management, we look for common patterns to use frameworks, processes and principles from our experience.
+Reading books is one of the best ways to broaden horizons as engineering manager outside of your day to day work."], ["2017-12-05/how-to-prepare-for-new-job-and-do-your-best", "How to prepare for a new job and do your best", "No matter if you are changing a job, moving to a new role inside your organization or restructuring current duties with your boss, you should take your time and think about what does it mean and how to manage it best."], ["2018-12-3/how-to-take-over-team", "How to take over a team?", "Taking over a team is a challenge - the cogs are spinning and you don't have context about anything and usually there is no time to slow down."]
+]
 ---
 One on one meetings (1:1s) are the most important meeting you can have with your direct reports.
 It’s really hard to do a good job in just one blog post describing how to run 1:1s.
 They are just a tool towards a goal much greater than just a meeting - building candid relationships.